About the Committee

 The IBCCC may also initiate its own investigations if an issue has been identified through compliance monitoring or AFCA determinations.

 - the cause of alleged Code breaches

-The Annual Compliance Statement is a self-assessment tool that helps subscribers review their compliance with the Code obligations every year.
+The Annual Compliance Statement (ACS) is a self-assessment tool that helps subscribers review their compliance with the Code obligations every year.

-It is designed to validate the Code subscriber’s compliance programs focusing on how effectively they identify, report and remedy breaches of the Code.
+It is designed to validate the Code subscriber’s compliance programs, focusing on how effectively they identify, report and remedy breaches of the Code.

 Results from the ACS help the IBCCC to benchmark the industry and various segmentations within the subscriber group.